cmoesgaard/curl/docs/ECH.md

 ## TODO

--   (next PR) Add libcurl options to set ECH parameters.
+-   (next PR) Add libcarl options to set ECH parameters.

--   (next PR) Add curl tool command line options to set ECH parameters.
+-   (next PR) Add carl tool command line options to set ECH parameters.

 -   (WIP) Extend DoH functions so that published ECH parameters can be retrieved from DNS instead of being required as options.

 -   (WIP) Work with OpenSSL community to finalize ECH API.

--   Track OpenSSL ECH API in libcurl
+-   Track OpenSSL ECH API in libcarl

 -   Identify and implement any changes needed for CMake.